-Get Both Workers’ Compensation and Social Security Disability
+Workers Compensation (WC) and Social Security Disability (SSDI)

-For example, if your average earnings are $2,000.00, then eighty percent of your average earnings would be $1,600.00.
-If you are getting $1,300.00 from workers’ compensation, then the most you and your dependents could get from Social Security would be $300.00.This is true even if your unreduced Social Security is more than $300.00.
-This reduction, called workers’ compensation offset, will be applied to reduce your dependents Social Security benefits first, before reducing your benefit.
+For example, if your average current earnings (ACE) are $2,000.00, eighty percent of your average earnings would be $1,600.00.
+If you are getting $1,300.00 from workers’ compensation, the most you and your dependents could get from Social Security would be $300.00 a month.
+In this example, your benefits would be reduced to $300 during the offset period and your dependents would receive no benefits during that period.

 When Workers’ Compensation Offset Stops

-Once your workers’ compensation benefits—whether temporary monthly benefits or a prorated lump sum—no longer overlap with Social Security, then your Social Security Disability benefits and your family’s Social Security dependents benefits will increase to your maximum amount.
+Once your workers compensation benefits—whether temporary monthly benefits or a prorated lump sum—no longer overlap with Social Security, your Social Security Disability benefits and your family’s Social Security dependents benefits will increase to the full amount.

-Workers’ compensation offset will also stop if you are still receiving worker’s compensation when you reach your Social Security Normal Retirement Age.
-At that time, you will not longer get Social Security Disability because you will be switched to Social Security Retirement, and workers’ compensation offset will no longer apply.
-For information about becoming disabled while receiving reduced Social Security Retirement, see our article Will My Benefits Increase Because I Became Disabled While Collecting Early Social Security Retirement Benefits?
+Workers’ compensation offset will also stop if you are still receiving worker’s compensation or a lump sum is still being prorated when you reach your Social Security Normal Retirement Age.
+At that time, you will no longer get Social Security Disability because you will be switched to Social Security Retirement and workers’ compensation offset will no longer apply.

 Why Apply When There Is an Offset?